randyttruong/dotfiles-/README.md

 5. zathura (PDF viewer with Vim-like controls)

 ## For Notetaking (by Importance):
-1. limelight.vim (adds paragraph highlighting in VIm)
+1. limelight.vim (adds paragraph highlighting to Vim)
 2. goyo.vim (adds a *focus* mode to Vim)
 3. vim-pencil (adds Word-like text wrapping)